SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 1.0 -> 360.0)``

-    Controls the frequency of shapes along the spiral, lower velocities will result in more shapes, higher will result in less.
+    Controls the frequency of shapes along the spiral.
+Lower velocities will result in more shapes, higher will result in less.

     The velocity variables should be used to adjust the overall contrast of the spiral (adding a contrast filter in Image Processing is a good place to start too)

-    - Higher velocity = less shapes generated, lower plotting time, high values will result in more inconsistent results as the spiral generation may skip of key areas of the image.
+    - Higher velocity = less shapes generated, lower plotting time.
+High values will result in more inconsistent results as the spiral generation may skip of key areas of the image.
-    - Lower velocity = more shapes generated, higher plotting time, more accurate to the original image
+    - Lower velocity = more shapes generated, higher plotting time.
+More accurate to the original image.

     :math:`velocity = minVelocity + sineFunction(luminance) * (maxVelocity-minVelocity)`